-Missouri case law and the Missouri Constitution prohibit the provision of services, equipment, and personnel on-site at a child's private school.
-This agency must determine how and where services will be provided to children with disabilities attending private or parochial schools and could consider the provision at a neutral site.
+Missouri case law and the Missouri Constitution prohibit the provision of personnel, services, materials, and equipment on the premises of a child's private school unless they are provided in a neutral site.
+This agency must determine how and where services will be provided to children with disabilities attending private or parochial schools.